silverMatt92/aws-training/README.md

 # aws-training

-AWS Training repo for Picnic.
+This repo contains a collection of training materials for AWS networking training in Picnic.
-Contains CF yaml files to create resources.